robynverrinder/docs/newcomers-guide.md

 - A to-the-point [20 minute crash course](https://neros.dev/blog/git-crash-course-part-1/)
 - Microsoft's hour-long [Introduction to Git](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/)

 Some guides are long, but it's well worth it to just spend an hour going through one of them, since you'll likely use it a lot in your career.
-Even if you think the basics, please read the rest of this guide.
-From this point on I'll assume you have Git installed.
+Even if you think you know the basics, please read the rest of this guide.
+From this point on we'll assume you have Git installed.

 ### Common files